City of Adelaide

 - Professional, Scientific and Technical Services ($454 million or 7.7%)

 In combination these three industries accounted for $3,595 million in total or 60.6% of the total imports by total industry in the City of Adelaide.

 In comparison, the same 3 industries in South Australia accounted for 30.0% in Manufacturing; 6.4% in Transport, Postal and Warehousing; and 6.6% in Professional, Scientific and Technical Services.

 The major differences between total imports by industries in the City of Adelaide and South Australia were:

-- A smaller percentage of total imports by Financial and Insurance Services (5.2% compared to 10.8%)
+- A smaller percentage of total imports by Public Administration and Safety (1.4% compared to 7.7%)